www.schorsch.com

 Closed 2d-PLINES

-2d-polylines with the closed flag set in their header entity will appear as a polygon of the shape of the polyline. polylines with a width will not follow this rule if the option above is chosen as well (Wide 2d-plines).
+2d-polylines with the closed flag set in their header entity will appear as a polygon of the shape of the polyline.
+Polylines with a width will not follow this rule if the respective option above is chosen as well (Wide 2d-plines).
 Together with a thickness and the respective option set this will result in a prismatic volume of the shape of the polyline.
 This option is off by default.
-With R14, this includes lightweight polylines.

 POINTs as Spheres

-Point entities will appear as spheres or bubbles depending on either their thickness (if any) or else on the value of the Autocad system variable "PDSIZE". if the result is zero the entity is ignored.
+Point entities will appear as spheres or bubbles depending on either their thickness (if any) or else the value of the Autocad/Intellicad system variable "PDSIZE". if the result is zero the entity is ignored.
 This option is off by default.

 ACIS entities